 Evaluate The Situation

 Before you start tackling your unorganized and overflowing closet, you need to take a little time and see what the problem is.
 Is the reason why your closet is a mess because you simply have too much stuff?
 Are your winter and summer clothes mixed together?
-Are t-shirts, dress shirts, pants and dresses all hung up in no particular order?
+Are t-shirts, dress shirts, pants, and dresses all hung up in no particular order?
+An initial assessment might even reveal a pest or rodent infestation in the back of your closet.
+It’s fairly common and your closet would need professional intervention by pest control services similar to https://pestcontroldallastx.net/.
+Similar problems should reveal themselves during the initial assessment and you should have a plan to deal with them.
 Not having some type of organization is setting you up to fail when it comes to the state of your closet.
 Really think about how you want your closet organized and start planning on how to execute what you envision.

 Schedule An Appointment

 You may have heard this type of advice before, but it holds true that you have to carve out a specific amount of time or else it won’t happen when tackling any project.
 Put aside a few minutes each day after work or a full hour or two on the weekends to get organized.
 Michelle Crouch, writer of “13+ Secrets Personal Organizers Would Never Tell You for Free“, advises “If it’s not on your schedule, it’s not on your life.”